See the results of our 2022 Personal Finance Study!

 “Don’t underestimate the value of creative gifts,” Weatherford says.
 “They really do have a lot of value for your loved ones,”

-You can also give your loved ones passed-down family heirlooms, family photographs, Christmas cards, or re-gift items you think they would appreciate.
+Other gift ideas for your loved ones can include passed-down family heirlooms, family photographs, Christmas cards, or regifting items you think they would appreciate.

 Stick to your plan

 If you tend to go all out for holiday gifts, it can be hard to switch gears, as some people may have grown accustomed to a certain standard and reflect on the materialistic instead of the relational value of your relationships.